 Federal and State Academic Standards of Progress (Part 6)

-The VA requires that a student make satisfactory academic progress to be eligible for VA educational benefits.
+The VA requires that a student make Satisfactory Academic Progress (SAP) to be eligible for VA educational benefits.

 VA students on academic probation and suspension will be reported to the VA.